 Why is it quirky?

-It’s simultaneously cute as it is disturbing.
-If you’re the one enjoying the setting, then sure I assume it’s fun to hang out so close to the fridge with everything you like, without worrying about closeup time or finding a table. 😋 Borrel spot?
+If you’re the one enjoying the sidewalk and sunshine, then it’s fun to hang out so close to the fridge with everything you like.
+No need to worry about finding a table or at what time the restaurant closes.
+It’s the perfect borrel spot. 😋

-The silver lining to consider: as a pedestrian, you do get to see a lot of good garden designs and landscaping skills sometimes, so that’s a plus.
+The silver lining to consider: as a pedestrian, you do get to see a lot of good garden designs and landscaping skills.

 Should you join in?

 Are you going to be disruptive in any way?
-To traffic, your neighbours, or maybe people walking down the street?
-If the answer is yes, then we would suggest finding another hangout place, maybe an actual park close by or a friend’s backyard — move that furniture back inside.
+If the answer is yes, then we would suggest finding another hangout place, maybe an actual park close by or a friend’s backyard.

-But if you just want to have a nice, mid-sized planter underneath your window with some bright flowers to bring you and others joy then by all means go for it.
+But if you want to have a nice mid-sized planter underneath your window with some bright flowers to bring you and others joy, then by all means, go for it.

 What do you think of this Dutch quirk?
 Have you experienced it?
 Tell us in the comments below!